MabezDev/talks/espressif-rust-introduction/espressif-rust-intro.md

 # Why Rust?

 - It's fast, compiling down to machine code just like C
+  - Memory is deallocated as it goes out of scope, no garbage collection required.
 - Eliminates a whole class of memory and syncronization bugs at compile time
   - In 2019 Microsoft announced that over 70% of CVEs in the last 12 years related to their system level software (written in C or C++) were memory safety bugs.
 - Package management with `cargo`